jamesdoc/covid-handbook/README.md

 - The first sheet acts as your content store with a. field names in row 1 and b. content from rows 2 onward
 - Tap `File` > `Publish to the web` in the menu bar
-- From the sheet URL, make a note of the sheet id and set it in `src/_data/prod/sheet.js`
-- Tap `Tools` > `Script editor` and replace the Code.gs content with this, give it a name and save the file.
+- Tap `Tools` > `Script editor` and replace the Code.gs content with the following, give it a name and save the file.

 ```javascript
 /**